eagle840/killercoda-labs/workInProgress/dotnet/step1.md

 In summary, a csproj file is specific to a single project, while a sln file is used to manage multiple projects within a solution.

+'workspaceFolder' is the root folder of the project